kailaix/ADCME.jl/docs/src/ode.md

 # PDE/ODE Solvers

-!!! info
-    The PDE/ODE solver features are currently under heavy development.
-We aim to provide a complete set of built-in PDE/ODE solvers.

 ## Runge Kutta Method
 The Runge Kutta method is one of the workhorses for solving ODEs.
 The method is a higher order interpolation to the derivatives.
 The system of ODE has the form
 ```math